Nithikvijay/Cloth-Store-Management-System/README.md

-# Cloth Store Management Project
+# Cloth Store Management System

 This project is a cloth store management system developed using Python, MySQL, and Tkinter.
 It provides a user-friendly interface for managing customer data, product information, stock inventory, and billing operations.
 The project integrates with a MySQL database in MySQL Workbench to store and retrieve data efficiently.

-#
 ## Technologies Used

 - Python: Programming language used for developing the project.